jipaguegui/jipaguegui/README.md

 - 👀 I’m a Data Engineer with special interest in a back-end and front-end role into a data project.
 - 🌱 I’m currently learning cloud technologies like Azure, among others.
 - 💞️ I’m looking to collaborate on data projects related to data science, data warehousing, data lakes or another data architecture solution.
-- 📫 You can find me sending an e-mail to joseignaciopaguegui@hotmail.com